cakephp/docs/en/development/routing.rst

 SEO-Friendly Routing
 --------------------

-As a SEO-minded developer, it'll be desirable to outfit your URLs with dashes in order to avoid your application being cast into the search engine shadows, and hoist it to the divine rankings of the search engine gods.
-The ``DashedRoute`` class furnishes your application with the ability to route plugin, controller, and camelized action names to a dashed URL.
+Some developers prefer to use dashes in URLs, as it's perceived to give better search engine rankins.
+The ``DashedRoute`` class can be used in your application with the ability to route plugin, controller, and camelized action names to a dashed URL.

 For example, if we had a ``ToDo`` plugin, with a ``TodoItems`` controller, and a ``showItems`` action, it could be accessed at ``/to-do/todo-items/show-items``